Anchor defendant: Examples

 In Multinational Gas and Petrochemical Co v Multinational Gas and Petrochemical Services Ltd the liquidators of an insolvent company incorporated in Liberia wished to bring claims against the company directors in England for breach of duty and negligence.
 However, none of the directors were resident in Britain and none of the actions complained of had occurred within the United Kingdom.
 Accordingly, the liquidators brought a claim against the company's brokers (which was an affiliated company incorporated in England) alleging negligence.
 The claimant company then sought to join the former directors claiming they had been negligent in reviewing the advice provided by the brokers, and that the directors were a necessary and proper party to the action.
-The English Court of Appeal held that the only basis for bringing proceedings against the broker was to try and bring the former directors within the jurisdiction of the court, and for this and other reasons they refused to grant leave to serve the writ outside of the jurisdiction on the directors.
+The English Court of Appeal held that the only basis for bringing proceedings against the broker was to try to bring the former directors within the jurisdiction of the court, and for this and other reasons they refused to grant leave to serve the writ outside of the jurisdiction on the directors.